 Die Hard, if you don't know, is about a cop trapped in a building full of terrorists.
 He can't alert the authorities before it all kicks off as the phone lines are cut.
 He has to steal a radio and get to the roof to transmit, and even then he's mostly ignored.

 If John McClane and all the workers in that building had smartphones the problem would be over before it started with a quick call to the police.
 And if they didn't believe the callers then an accompanying photo or video of maniacs with machine guns should do the trick.
 But then McClane wouldn't know what it feels like to be a TV dinner and we'd have missed out on Die Hard.

 Two stoners spend a day adventuring around town looking for their car.

-Google's latest Now card automatically remembers where you left your car and can guide you to it using maps.
+Google now automatically remembers where you left your car and can guide you to it using Google Maps.
 Dude, there's your car.

 Falling Down (1993)

 When a man is tipped over the edge during a traffic-filled commute to work, he goes on a gun-toting rampage.

 If he had Wi-Fi at home he would never have been in the traffic in the first place.
 He had actually lost his job and was pretending to commute, making it even worse.
 With the internet to help job-hunt he may have found a new career and happiness instead of that Uzi and a whole bunch of rage.